omunroe-com/books-2/restructuredtext/restructuredtext.rst

 .. note::

    Each footnote is automatically hyperlinked to itself.
-It is possible in rendered reST documents to click on an index in text, see a footnote at the end of a document, click on the index next to the footnote and be back in text where I had been previously.
+It is possible in rendered |RST| documents to click on an index in text, see a footnote at the end of a document, click on the index next to the footnote and be back in text where I had been previously.